The Code is your Enemy

 Most startups fail, despite excellent coding and/or design skills.

 Read that headline again; this should bother you more than it does.
-Yet, because coding is your love, your passion, that’s what you do anyway.
+Yet, because coding is your love, your passion, you just keep coding your way to failure.

 Most startups fail because not enough people show up on the home page, or people show up but they don’t try the product, or they don’t pay for the product, or it’s too expensive to get them to show up, or they don’t tell their friends to come along, or because it’s not solving a pain that people have, or it’s not solving a pain that people know they have, or it’s too hard to explain the pain, or a bunch of other things that are not whether the code works or whether it looks good.
 It’s a Drake Equation.